l0rd/blog-files/domeide/README.md

 With these features in mind we built [doclipser](www.github.com/domeide/).
 An eclipse plugin to edit, build and run docker containers.

 Doclipser has Dockerfile support: syntax highlighting, autocomplete and syntax verification.
-It still doesn't have compose yml files support but support a few Docker commands that allow you to build source files or launch runtime environments.
+It still doesn't have compose yml file support but support a few Docker commands that allow you to build source files or launch runtime environments.

 ![doclipser](https://github.com/domeide/doclipser/raw/master/images/doclipserdemo.gif)

 ## domeide.github.io

 Doclipser isn't the only tool that brings Docker inside your IDE.
-We are building a github page to collect all of these plugins: [domeide.github.io](domeide.github.io).
+We are building a github page to collect all of those plugins: [domeide.github.io](domeide.github.io).
 Here are some of these :

 * [Sublime Docker](https://packagecontrol.io/packages/Docker%20Based%20Build%20Systems)
 * [IntelliJ IDEA 14.1](http://blog.jetbrains.com/idea/2015/03/docker-support-in-intellij-idea-14-1/)